devrimtuncer/SocialApiConnectSample/README.md

 <b>Screens of this app:</b>
 <ol>
 <li>
-Spash Screen: First screen of this app.
+Splash Screen: First screen of this app.
 Checks previous/saved logged in user information.
 If information exists,
 <i>List Screen</i> is opened with saved data, else user is redirected to <i>Login Screen</i> to complete social api connection.
 </li>
 <li>